 Here in Texas, it is summer 8 months of the year.
 We don’t have the luxury of ignoring iced coffee – it’s apart of our reality.
 If we are going to be true stewards of specialty coffee in a region known for it’s sweltering heat, we need to address iced coffee with the same level of passion and thought we put into the hot brewing methods.

 For making exceptional tasting iced coffee, we have gravitated toward the “Toddy” cold brewing method over all others.
 The process is quite simple, and the results can be remarkably tasty – if you find the right coffee!
 This cold brewing method is so interesting because it pulls a lot more of the underlying flavors from the coffee – flavors that are not nearly as noticeable, if at all when brewed hot.
 The experience can be like discovering coffee for the first time all over again!
 One of our favorite coffees thus far has produced initial notes of sweet citrus and toffee, finished with the lingering flavor and thick body of melted chocolate.
-We teach cold brewing methods in our Coffee Brewing Methods Class and students tell us on a regular basis that this is the best tasting iced coffee they’ve ever tasted!
+We teach cold brewing methods in our Quality Coffee Brewing Class and students tell us on a regular basis that this is the best tasting iced coffee they’ve ever tasted!

 ABOUT THE BREW METHOD: